Joan Beauchamp Procter: Design work at London Zoo

-Following her success with the aquarium, she designed rock-work for outdoor areas at the Zoo, including the Antelope Paddock.
+Following her success with the aquarium, she designed rockwork for outdoor areas at the Zoo, including the Antelope Paddock.
 She made models of the extensive rock structures for Monkey Hill (1924–1925) which was built on the site of the present Animal Hospital.
 The large troop of hamadryas baboons established there proved very popular with visitors and, in Joan Procter's lifetime, Monkey Hill was considered a success.
-(Later, the social dynamics of the baboons became too problematic to resolve; the hill was then used for goats, and briefly for rhesus macaques, before being closed and demolished shortly after the second world war).
+The social dynamics of the baboons later became too problematic to resolve; the hill was then used for goats, and briefly for rhesus macaques, before being closed and demolished shortly after the Second World War.

 Lasting success was achieved by Joan Procter's design for the Reptile House (built 1926–1927).
 It was the first purpose-built building of its type in the world and is still in use.
-She designed rock-work and pools for the reptile enclosures and a theatrical scenic artist, John Bull, was employed to execute her designs for naturalistic back-scenes.
+She designed rockwork and pools for the reptile enclosures and a theatrical scenic artist, John Bull, was employed to execute her designs for naturalistic back-scenes.
 Although external Italianate features were added by the architect Sir Edward Guy Dawber, the basic structure, floor plan and exhibit details of the Reptile House were entirely the work of Joan Procter.
 Peter Chalmers Mitchell, then Secretary of the Zoological Society, recorded that "from the beginning to the end it was her house".
 It incorporated many of Procter's new technological ideas.
 It pioneered the use of 'Vita-glass', which allowed natural ultraviolet light, needed by reptiles for the synthesis of Vitamin D, to reach the animals and several of other sophisticated features (such as the directional circulation of visitors, differential electrical heating of enclosures, and aquarium principle lighting) that were subsequently adopted in other zoo buildings.
 Later, she collaborated with Peter Chalmers Mitchell on the design brief for the Main Gate (1928), which is also attributed to Sir Edward Guy Dawber.
 It remains in use, largely unaltered.